Published September 17, 2018, Updated February 2, 2020

 2. Hiding Flaws

 When touring a staged home, look for any furniture or accessories that seem a little out of place.
-It might be strategic placement to hide some sort of flaw – a damaged wall, or outlet, or something you haven’t seen at first glance.
+It might be strategic placement to hide some sort of flaw – such as, a damaged wall or outlet.
 Don’t be afraid to poke around and look behind things.
 You never know what you’ll find.

 3. Rugs Over Scratched Floors